Southeast Zone

 Eurasian collared doves remain in small numbers and can be observed at Headquarters Complex and other areas.

-American robins, Townsends solitaires, loggerhead shrikes, Steller's and scrub jays, western meadowlark, and western bluebirds are in varied numbers across the wildlife area, especially around Headquarters and old homestead sites.
+American robins, Townsends solitaires, loggerhead shrikes, Steller's and scrub jays, and western bluebirds are in varied numbers across the wildlife area, especially around Headquarters and old homestead sites.
 Black-billed magpie and common raven are also common throughout the area, as are Northern flickers.

 Habitat

-Upland habitat is in good condition.
+Seasonal marsh areas are flooded.
+Wetland habitat is in good condition.

 For assistance and additional information, contact wildlife area staff at (541) 943-3152.